UV air purifier is the most effective way of killing germs in the air.

-Most germs are spread through the air by sneezing, coughing, kissing or even breathing in.
+Most germs are spread through the air by sneezing, coughing, kissing, or even breathing in.
 The germs droplets can travel as far as 6 feet and even stay suspends in the air until it drops or someone breathes in.
 Another common way is by direct or indirect contact with objects contaminated with germs.
-Doorknob, pen, cellphone, remote control or even shaking someone hands that just had a cold.
-The person will be exposed to the viruses when he or she rubs her eyes, nose or mouth with her contaminated hands.
-Other less common ways of germs spreading are through sweat, saliva, sexual contact, blood, water or food ingestion.
+Doorknob, pen, cellphone, remote control, or even shaking someone’s hands that just had a cold.
+The person will be exposed to the viruses when he or she rubs her eyes, nose, or mouth with her contaminated hands.
+Other common germs spreading through sweat, saliva, sexual contact, blood, water, or food ingestion.

 Can Germs Make You Sick?

-Germs can make you sick between 24 to 72 hours from the time you are exposed or inhaled to it.
+Germs can make you sick between 24 to 72 hours from exposure or inhaled to it.
 However, if our body immune system is able to resist the viruses, we will not fall ill or experience any unhealthy signs.
 If our immune system fails to fight off the viruses, we might experience symptoms such as sinus, cough, chronic headaches, or tiredness.
-Specific bacteria are known to cause ear infections, sore throats (tonsillitis or strep throat), cavities, and pneumonia.
+Specific bacteria cause ear infections, sore throats (tonsillitis or strep throat), cavities, and pneumonia.
 Viruses can cause chickenpox, measles, flu, and protozoa can cause intestinal infections.
-Prolong exposure to germs can aggravate many types of respiratory illnesses including asthma.
+Prolonged exposure to germs can aggravate many types of respiratory illnesses, including asthma.

-There are 2 types of air purifier in the market you should look out for.
-First is a classic mechanical HEPA air purifier that will trap germs inside its filter.
-It is effective with 99.97% of capturing rate on microbes as small as 0.3 microns.
-Second is a UV air purifier with UV-light filtration.
+There are 2 types of air purifiers in the market you should look out for.
+First is a classic mechanical HEPA air purifier that traps germs inside its filter.
+It is effective with a 99.97% of capturing rate on microbes as small as 0.3 microns.
+Second is a air purifier with UV-light filtration.
 UV-C or ultraviolet light disinfects microorganisms by destroying their nucleic acids and DNA.
-Without the vital cellular, bacteria and viruses will be completely eliminated from the air.
+Without the vital cellular, bacteria and viruses will be eliminated from the air.

 Our take, why not both?
 There are air purifiers with the combination filtration of HEPA filter and UV-light.
-These air purifiers will trap germs on their filter and the UV-light will kill off the trapped bacteria and viruses.
-That way no germs will be able to once they are pulled in into the air purifier.
+These air purifiers will trap germs on their filter, and the UV light will kill off the trapped bacteria and viruses.
+That way, no germs will be able to once pulled into the air purifier.

-Yes, the essential oils drop candle or stick can actually kill bacteria and viruses!
+Yes, the essential oils drop candle or stick can kill bacteria and viruses!
 Most of us know essential oil as a natural scent product used in aromatherapy for body wellness.
-Besides helping you to relax and sleep better, essential oil is actually a very good antibacterial agent.
+Besides helping you relax and sleep better, an essential oil is an outstanding antibacterial agent.
 The natural ingredient of essential oils will neutralize close by airborne bacteria and viruses.
-As not all essential oils are created equal, below are the top picks that will actually help in removing airborne germs.
+As not all essential oils are created equal, below are the top picks that will help in removing airborne germs.